Rubyx-IO/d6-developer-portal/index.md

 Queries are written in SQL using standard SQL syntax, which is described in the [query reference guide](https://cloud.google.com/bigquery/docs/reference/standard-sql/enabling-standard-sql).

-The following query returns the Id's of the ten customers with the largest due amount for the date of October 15, 2020 (do not forget to replace the value of `projectID`).
+The following query returns, from the schedule table, the Id's of the ten customers with the largest due amount for the date of October 15, 2020 (do not forget to replace the value of `projectID`).

 ```sql
 SELECT Customer_ID, Amount_Due